Are Chainsaw Gloves Necessary?

 Similar to chainsaw trousers, chainsaw gloves are made up of multiple layers of fiber.

-When your gloved hand accidentally comes in contact with the teeth of your chainsaw, the layers of fiber are drawn out, tangling with the teeth and wrapping around the drive sprocket.
 It reduces the speed of rotation of the chainsaw teeth, locking it up and bringing it to an eventual stop.
 This reduces or stops any damage that could have been done to your hand.

 Factors to Consider Before / When Purchasing Chainsaw Gloves